UniMath/agda-unimath/src/literature/introduction-to-homotopy-type-theory.lagda.md

 **Exercise 13.9.**

-TODO.
-Note that `ev_b` is a less dependent version of `ev-refl-identity-system`, which allows `C` to depend on `B` (and this lack of dependency is probably compensated for by requiring the evaluation map to be an equivalence instead of just having a section).
+> Not yet formalized.
+Note that `ev_b` is a less dependent version of
+> `ev-refl-identity-system`, which allows `C` to depend on `B` (and this lack of
+> dependency is probably compensated for by requiring the evaluation map to be
+> an equivalence instead of just having a section).

 **Exercise 13.10.** The universal property of ℕ.